Homeowners vs. Hazard Insurance: Coverage & Cost Differences (2026)

 Do I already have hazard coverage with home insurance?

 Most standard homeowners insurance policies already include hazard coverage for structural damage caused by covered perils such as fire and wind.
-Check out the details: Cheapest Home Insurance Companies
+Check Out the Details: Cheapest Home Insurance Companies

 Is hazard insurance the same as homeowners insurance?